TheWidlarzGroup/react-native-notificated/docs/docs/intro/comprehensive-configuration/order-of-overwriting-settings.md

 - description
 - title

-What makes sense, because every notification should have its reason. <br/>
+This makes sense, because every notification should have its reason. <br/>
-If we set some property here, it has the highest level of importance (overwrites the same property in the Global range and Notification type range), but only for this single notification.
+If we set some property here, it will have the highest level of importance (it overwrite the same property in the Global range and Notification type range), but only for this single notification.

 ## Conclusion

-**In other words if the President says something it affects all the people in the country.** <br/>
+**In other words, if the President says something, it affects all the people in the country.** <br/>
 But seriously, we can listen to him, but the president of our town can easily challenge his opinion, and probably his words will be more valuable for us. <br/>
 **If the president of our city will say something, that will affect all the people in the city (smaller range, stronger attention).** <br/>
 But if our mother will challenge his opinion, he's just lost, same as the President :) <br/>